aybe/nocash-GPU-command-prettifier/README.md

 # nocash-GPU-command-prettifier

-This utility deciphers GPU commands from the emulator [no$psx](https://problemkaputt.de/psx.htm).
+This utility prettifies GPU commands from the emulator [no$psx](https://problemkaputt.de/psx.htm).

 # Gallery